-The Brooks fifth-grade class traveled on a school bus to Montevallo to visit the American Village; parents had to ride in their cars.
+The Brooks fifth-grade class traveled by school bus to Montevallo to visit the American Village; parents had to drive.

 American Village is Located at 3727 Highway S 119, Montevallo, AL 35115.

-At lunch, the adults and children sat under the pines at picnic tables to eat.
+At lunch, the adults and children sat under the pines at picnic tables.

 After lunch, we sat in on a debate, where we listened to people discuss the Revolutionary War, Paul Revere's ride, George Washington at Valley Forge, Benjamin Franklin, Patrick Henry, the signing of the Constitution, and Betsy Ross, who made the American Flag.